quantleaf/probly-search/README.md

 ## Documentation

 Documentation is under development.
-For now
+For now read the source tests.

 ## Features